functionless/functionless/README.md

   }))
   .pipe(deleteFunction);

-const youngAdultCatLoversBus = new functionless.EventBus<UserEvent>(
-  aws_events.EventBus.fromEventBusArn(this, "catTeamBus", catBusArn)
-);

-// New, young, cat loving users are forwarded to our sister team. bus
+// New, young users interested in cat are forwarded to our sister team. bus
   .when(
     this,